antarestupin/project-boilerplate/docs/dev/structure.md

 - `/src`:    App implementation code
 - `/tools`:  Resources for tools that can be use when working on the project

+The main commands are defined in the root `Makefile`.

 ## /assets

 > Not done yet

 ## /docs

+> If you feel some parts of documentation are "too much" right now but may be useful someday with a bigger team on the project you can simply comment links to them in `_sidebar.md` and `_navbar.md` files to hide them.

 - `design`:         Design-related documentation
 - `dev`:            Development-related documentation